-Reflecting on this statistics, Ofcom’s director of research, James Thickett, observed that the online retail industry is in good shape.
+Reflecting on this statistics, Ofcom’s Director of Research, James Thickett, observed that the online retail industry is in good shape.

-In particular, it was noted that consumers are benefiting from cheaper access to mobile phones, landline and broadband deals in comparison to those consumers who are in France, Italy, Germany, Spain and the US.
+In particular, it was noted that consumers are benefiting from cheaper access to mobile phones, landline and broadband deals in comparison to those consumers who are in France, Italy, Germany, Spain and the USA.

 “Consumers in the UK are benefiting from one of the world’s most price competitive marketplaces for communication services,” he said.